nasa-jpl/rosa/README.md

 https://github.com/user-attachments/assets/77b97014-6d2e-4123-8d0b-ea0916d93a4e

 For detailed instructions on setting up and running the TurtleSim demo, please refer to our [TurtleSim Demo Guide](https://github.com/nasa-jpl/rosa/wiki/Guide:-TurtleSim-Demo) in the Wiki.

-## Adapting ROSA for Your Robot 🔧

-ROSA is designed to be easily adaptable to different robots and environments.
-You can create custom agents by either inheriting from the `ROSA` class or creating a new instance with custom parameters.

-For detailed information on creating custom agents, adding tools, and customizing prompts, please refer to our [Custom Agents Wiki page](https://github.com/nasa-jpl/rosa/wiki/Custom-Agents).

 ## 📘 Learn More